Mikael-Helin/Bash-Auto-Gmailer/README.md

 - Check your Yahoo inbox to confirm receipt.
 - If there are issues, run the command with `-v` for verbose output to debug.

+Now create the text file with your email in

+  nano ~/.myip/email.txt

+then test your script with

+  /opt/myip/email-ip-changed.sh

+it loops, you will need to `ctrl + C` to exit.

 ### **4. Schedule the Script with Cron**

 Set up a cron job to run the script daily.